-If you use a BlueCard network provider (a network provider located outside of New Jersey) or a non-network provider, you are responsible for getting prior authorization.
-If you don't get prior authorization before getting these types of care, a \$150 penalty may apply, and your claim may be denied.
+You or your healthcare provider must get prior authorization before you get any of the types of care listed below.
+If you don't get prior authorization before you receive these types of care, your claim may be denied.
 Making sure you get prior authorization first helps you avoid surprise medical bills.
 If you get treatment, services, or supplies that are not approved, not covered, or are not medically necessary, you pay 100% of your care.